b-wagn/hash-sig/README.md

 *Note: Rust version >= 1.87 is required.*

+*Note: As of November 2025, this repository is no longer actively maintained.
+Its status is preserved, and the development moved to [this repository](https://github.com/leanEthereum/leanSig).*

 ## Disclaimers

 The code has *not been audited and is not meant to be used in production*.
 It is a playground to explore and benchmark these signatures.
 Use it at your own risk.